a-tharva/fort/README.md

 ## Introduction
-Password Manager created in python with json and sqlite to store user data and encrypted passwords.
+Command line application Password Manager created in python with json and sqlite to store user data and encrypted passwords.

 ## Modules
 cryptography - to encrypt data before saving in database